firebase/flutterfire/docs/cloud-messaging/first-message.md

 }

 class _Application extends State<Application> {
-  // It is assumed that all messages contain a data field with the key 'type' Future<void> setupInteractedMessage() async {
+  // In this example, suppose that all messages contain a data field with the key 'type'.
+  Future<void> setupInteractedMessage() async {
     // Get any messages which caused the application to open from
     // a terminated state.